 Listening to its rustling leaves communicates divine messages, carried by the wind as its messenger.
 Burning the leaves is a way to purify the environment.

-Because of these magical properties, it is respected and used in rituals of protection, strength, success, fertility, and stability.
+Because of these magical properties are respected and used in rituals of protection, strength, success, fertility, and stability.

 This person is geared towards erotic adventures, while in relationships is extremely loyal.